JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 > **Note** The data returned by `DataIndexer.map()` must depend only on input data passed to the method, and must not depend on any external files.
 Otherwise your index will not be correctly updated when the external data changes, and you will have stale data in your index.

+> **Note** Please see `com.intellij.util.indexing.DebugAssertions` on how to enable additional debugging assertions during development to assert correct index implementation.

 ## Accessing a file based index

 Access to file based indexes is performed through the [FileBasedIndex](upsource:///platform/indexing-api/src/com/intellij/util/indexing/FileBasedIndex.java) class.